sjaehn/BShapr/README.md

 this node (or to delete it if the deletion tool is marked).
 Mark a node by clicking on it.
 You can drag a node or its handles.

-However, dragging the background results only in dragging the whole **display** of the envelope.
+However, dragging the background results only in (vertical) dragging the whole **display** of the envelope.
 Similarly, scrolling zooms the display in or out.

 In the background of the shape editor a stereo monitor visualizes the input and the output levels.
 You can change